Faculty

 Cassie Downing

 Miss Cassie Downing grew up in Arlington, Virginia where she was homeschooled by her parents who helped her develop a deep appreciation for nature and the arts.
 In high school, Cassie began to work as a counselor at her church’s summer camp where she discovered her love for working with children.
-Simultaneously, Cassie was training at a pre-professional ballet company and upon graduation she decided to pursue a career in ballet.
+Simultaneously, Cassie was training at a pre-professional ballet company, and upon graduation she decided to pursue a career in ballet.

-Cassie joined the Alabama Ballet and attended college receiving her Bachelor of Arts in Exercise Science from Concordia University.
-After five years of dancing professionally she felt the Lord calling her back to her family and close friends in northern Virginia.
-Cassie is currently a member of Cherrydale Baptist Church and serves in the Nursery and Children’s Ministry.
+Cassie joined the Alabama Ballet and attended college, receiving her Bachelor of Arts in Exercise Science from Concordia University.
+After five years of dancing professionally, she felt the Lord calling her back to Northern Virginia where she became a member of Cherrydale Baptist Church and began serving in the Children’s Ministry.
+In 2021, she began teaching with The Center for Redemptive Education, and a year later she joined PCC.

 Second Grade Teacher